 A more realistic rack model of a distributed storage network has been investigated in \cite{Gaston2013A-Realistic}, in which the authors considered a two-rack model.
 In their model, the communication cost between the nodes in the same rack is smaller than between two different racks.
-Therefore, The main difference of this model compared to the one in \cite{CostBandwith} is that the classification of the storage nodes depends on the location of the failed node.
+Therefore, the main difference of this model compared to the one in \cite{CostBandwith} is that the classification of the storage nodes depends on the location of the failed node.
 More precisely, the data download cost from the nodes in the same rack (i.e., group) of the failure is lower (i.e., cheap bandwidth) than the download cost from the other group (i.e., expensive bandwidth).
 As such, it is desirable that more data should be transmitted by nodes in the same rack of the failed node during the repair process.
-Using information flow graph, \cite{Gaston2013A-Realistic} identifies if certain choice of parameters are achievable or not, leading to the characterisation of the tradeoff between storage cost and repair cost.
-In \cite{CostBandwith} and \cite{Gaston2013A-Realistic}, information flow graph is employed to characterise the fundamental tradeoff between various system parameters such as storage cost and repair cost \cite{NCDSS}.
-The tradeoff is asymptotic (without restriction on the size of the symbol alphabet) and functional repair is always assumed (i.e., the failed node is not required to recover exactly what it previously stored, as long as the whole storage system is still robust after repair).
+Using an information flow graph, \cite{Gaston2013A-Realistic} derives the trade-off between the storage cost and repair cost by identifying that if certain choice of parameters are achievable or not.
+The trade-off in \cite{CostBandwith} and \cite{Gaston2013A-Realistic} is asymptotic (without restriction on the alphabet size) and functional repair is always assumed (i.e., the failed node is not required to recover exactly what it was previously storing, as long as the whole storage system is still robust after repair).

-However, no general coding scheme is suggested for these rack model storage networks.
-It is worth to mention that any storage code, specially the locally repairable codes (e.g., pyramid codes \cite{Pyramid}), designed for generic model of distribute storage networks can also be used for the rack model networks.
-However, these coding schemes won't be able to provide optimal methods to repair the failures in the network since they do not take into consideration the different transmission cost between the nodes in the multi-rack storage networks.

 A non-homogenous storage system is considered in \cite{NonHomogenDSN} where there exists a super node in the network with higher storage capacity, reliability and availability probability than the other nodes.
 It has been shown that this model can achieve the optimal bandwidth-storage trade-off bound in \cite{NCDSS} with a smaller file and alphabet size than the traditional homogeneous storage network in \cite{RepairHadamard}.